Benedixit/WebRTC/README.md

 - **ICE Candidate Exchange:** ICE candidates are exchanged between peers through the `onicecandidate` event handlers.
 Each peer adds the received ICE candidates using `addIceCandidate()` to establish network connectivity.
 - **Media Stream Handling:** Video streams from the local and remote peers are displayed in `<video>` elements on the web page.

-## Contributing

-Contributions are welcome!
-If you find any bugs or have suggestions for improvements, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.